-The Hearing Panel shall consist of no fewer than three and no more than five members of AUA's faculty and at least one student.
+The Hearing Panel shall consist of no fewer than two and no more than four members of AUA's faculty and, on each panel, one student.
+Accordingly, each panel shall have no fewer than three nor more than five members.